 Who we serve

-About Housing Choice Initiative
+About the Housing Choice Initiative

 State and local governments need to work together to meet this challenge.
 In order to do this, the Administration has created the Housing Choice Initiative; a multi-pronged effort to align resources and data to create a single point of entry for communities seeking assistance in increasing their supply housing.
 A crucial part of Housing Choice Initiative is the Housing Choice designation and grant program.
-The Administration will has identified simple, flexible standards that are achievable (yet aspirational) to all municipalities.
+The Administration has identified simple, flexible standards that are achievable (yet aspirational) to all municipalities.

-Housing Choice Designation
+Housing Choice Community Designation

-Track Progress Toward the Housing Goal
+Progress Toward Housing Production Goal

 The Housing Choice Initiative will track progress toward a goal of 135,000 new housing units statewide by 2025, or about 17,000 new units per year.